HEHS NDEA Electronics Class of 1965

 Robert F. Dodrill: BSBA Degree – Quantitative Methods; CPA; State of Florida Financial Analyst, Public Service Commission Audit Manager; Hotel Executive; Real Estate Manager, Consultant, ITT Sheraton, Holiday Inn

-Robert L. Fischer: Bachelor's Degree in Physics & General Science, MS Degree in Voc-Tech Education, Ph.D. in EE; Electrical Engineer, P.E., Electrical & Instrumentation Manager, Plant Engineer, Author, Inventor, Consultant; Teaches College Physics, Robotics & Solid-State Electronics courses; Polan Ind., Wollensak, Calgon Carbon, PECO/Marathon Petroleum, Fischer Technical Services
+Robert L. Fischer: Bachelor's Degree in Physics & General Science, MS Degree in Voc-Tech Education, Ph.D. in EE; Electrical Engineer, P.E., Electrical & Instrumentation Manager, Plant Engineer, Author, Inventor, Consultant; Teaches College Physics, Robotics & Solid-State Electronics courses; Polan Ind., Wollensak, Ensign Electric Co., ACF, Calgon Carbon, PECO/Marathon Petroleum, Fischer Technical Services

 Jackie Hesson Kiser: BSBA Degree, CPA, High-School Math & Science Teacher